Supply Chain Strategy and Business Strategy

 Key Supply Chain Decisions

-Before we move to implementation, we need to review key supply chain decisions used in supply chain management.
-We want to ensure our supply chain strategy aligns to SCM best practices.
-Topics our supply chain consulting firm typically review vary widely.
+Topics our consulting firm typically review vary widely.
 We consider strategic concerns including new product development, economies of scale, how we collaborate and invest in a trusting relationship with our suppliers, supply chain risks, and optimization technology that enhances supply chain management.
-We also integrate operational decisions into our strategy including inventory management, customer satisfaction and order fulfillment, operations planning, and other more real-time concerns.

 One key domain of supply chain decisions is to understand how your existing strategy aligns with market demand.
 An effective supply chain is a competitive advantage.
-Do your business goals measure if your strategy is working throughout the product lifecycle.
+Do your business goals measure if your strategy is working throughout the product lifecycle?

 Implementation

-The organization must build processes and realign initiatives around the focal pillars.
-You cannot do everything at once, so we will prioritize two of the six pillars as having the largest gap of where you want to be and where you are with your current supply chain operation.
-All other plans must be set aside as the organization creates action items to achieve greatness for the focal supply chain pillars.
-Our first project with clients may be a demand forecasting project to support inventory-levels and other related decision-making, an analysis of suppliers for your key raw materials, or more broadly how supply chain design can help your company grow.
+Our first project with clients may include a demand forecasting project to support inventory-levels and other related decision-making, an analysis of suppliers for your key raw materials, or more broadly how supply chain design can help your company grow.

 Supply Chain Consulting

 It is important when choosing a Supply Chain Consulting Firm to understand their approach and your culture.
-At Supply Velocity, we have been providing Supply Chain consulting services for over 24 years.
-We use a blend of education with a focus on implementation.
-We don’t come in and develop your strategy and then hand it over.
-We work together to gather information and facilitate your team in developing the supply chain strategic plan.
+At Supply Velocity, we have been providing Supply Chain consulting services for over 25 years, with a successful track record in operations consulting and supply chain transformation.